 Mouth Breathing – Children, in particular, may breathe through their mouth rather than their nose because they can’t close their lips entirely due to the position of their jaw, a bite that is off or teeth that protrude.
 Orthodontic treatment can ensure that a child’s mouth naturally closes at night so they can breathe through their nose.

-Orthodontics can also treat the signs of mouth breathing such as the overbite and gummy smile.
+Orthodontics such as braces can also treat the signs of mouth breathing such as the overbite and gummy smile.

 Sleep Bruxism – wearing a retainer or guard at night can protect teeth from damage as you grind at night.
 Correcting a bite can protect the teeth from the excessive wear and tear that bruxism can do to teeth.